 The rescue will require that I remain on a special diet and request applicants to adhere to that requirement so that I can remain healthy and happy.
 (Besides, the food tastes pretty good and I love it!)
 I may also require medications when my allergies flare-up, but currently I haven't been on medications for over four months now.

 Applicants should have a fenced in yard and walk me daily (I love walks!), or walk me 3-4 times in an apartment.
 I'm an active gal who loves runs and hikes too!

 The Shiba-Inu is a primitive breed, and a living national monument in their native Japan.
 They are not very affectionate dogs, but are extremely loyal to their family/owner.
 Similar to the Japanese Akita because of their appearance and fierce loyalty, Shiba-Inus are a great breed to adopt because they are small-sized dogs that are smart and loyal.
 They are also known to be escape artists and door-bolters.
 Adopters who have previously owned or are accustomed to this breed will be considered.

 If interested in adopting and committed to working on some of Kiko's bad habits, please complete an application.
+Behavior modification training in Stanton, CA is required.
+Medications for allergies as well as her behavior modification will also be required.
 Applications: http://www.savingshibasinc.org/adopt

 Adoption Fee $250.00